NHSI Playwriting & Online Programs

 Financial Aid is available for students with need.

 Eligibility: Any student who has attended a workshop with John Corwin, Ian Merrigan, Marcus Folmar, or Sharena Sigmon and has a completed first draft of their 10- minute play.
-Students who have not attended in-school residencies will need to submit a sample of dramatic writing in order to be eligible.
-This program is available to students who are currently in their freshman, sophomore, or junior year of high school.
+Students who have not attended in-school residencies will need to submit a sample of their own draft of a 10-minute play, at any stage, in order to be eligible.
+This program is available to students who are currently in their sophomore or junior year of high school.

 [My experience with the staged reading was] amazing.
 It’s rare for [high school] students to have that kind of experience, and the actors brought my play to life.”– 2022 Playwriting Cherub